GMAT Score for Michigan Ross School of Business

 The Ross School of Business states on its website that it has no preference for either the GMAT or GRE.

-Now that we understand the MBA program’s standardized test requirement, let’s take a look at the Michigan Ross acceptance rate.
+We now understand the MBA program’s standardized test requirement.
+Let’s take a look at the Michigan Ross acceptance rate.

 The Michigan Ross MBA Acceptance Rate